 Best time to visit: September – October and April – June

 Explore the most beautiful places to visit in Europe, from Paris to the Venice canals and from the Greek islands to the Swiss alps.
 Book customized packages by expert agents on TravelTriangle.
 Inclusive of airport transfers, cab, resort, sightseeing and meals.
 Best holiday experience Guaranteed.
 Book Now

 2. Naples – You’d be colorbound!

 Naples, located within the Campania region, is nestled amidst the Phlegraean Fields and the volcanic region of Mount Vesuvius.
 This city is not only known for its stunning locales, but also famous for its rich history and culture.
-Among the best places to visit in Italy, the city has the maximum number of architecturally renowned churches.
+Among the best toursist attractions in Italy, the city has the maximum number of architecturally renowned churches.

 Key attractions: Capodimonte Museum for the famous Flagellation of the Christ by Caravaggio, the star-shaped Castel Sant’Elmo military fortress, the famous Lungomare amphitheater, National Archeological Museum, Naples Cathedral- II Duomo, the Naples Archdiocese seat, Palazzo Reale, Gothic Santa Chiara Church, and Piazza San Domenico Maggiore

 Best time to visit: September – October and March – May

 3. Italian Lake District – The city of lakes and fashionistas

 Located in Italy’s Northern Region, the Italian Lake District is known for its beautiful lakes.
 This region has been one of the famous Italy tourist placessince the Roman times.
 Every year, a large number of tourists visit this stunning destination to admire and enjoy its beautiful scenic locales, Lake Garda and Lake Como.
 The destination is also known for its authentic Italian cuisine, and is frequented by fashionistas to explore the boutiques.